Communication Skills Statistics UK – Communication in the Workplace

 So we have plenty of technology to help us communicate, whether we’re in the same building as our colleagues or on opposite sides of the world.

-But just how important are communication skills in the workplace?
+But why are communication skills so important in the workplace?
 And are we armed with them?

 We took a look at jobs listings on Indeed to find all those that: